-While the quaint and idyllic settings can seem romantic from far, it is necessary for you, the traveller to be sensitive to the customs and traditions of the local communities.
+While the colourful and idyllic settings can seem romantic from far, it is necessary for you, the traveler to be sensitive to the customs and traditions of the local communities.
 Understanding the finer nuances of social mores and customs that have been developed over centuries can be a little tricky.

 A little advance preparation and a genuine, healthy respect for the differences you will witness here, could well be the tipping point between having a happy holiday or a frightful experience.
 Ignorance would be no excuse for a holiday gone haywire.